 2. Not taking advantage of The London Pass

-If you’re traveling alone or with a group, you may want to consider getting The London Pass.
-This includes free entry to over 60 London attractions, a free Hop on Hop off bus tour, an optional Oyster travelcard and more.
+A smart way to save money on London’s paid attractions and tours is to use The London Pass.
+If you’re traveling alone or with a group, The London Pass can be a great way to save time and money.
+This includes free entry to over 70 London attractions, a free Hop on Hop off bus tour, an optional Oyster travelcard and more.

 The London Pass can be purchased as either a 1, 2, 3, 6 or 10-day pass.
 To purchase the pass, click The London Pass.
 The pass is a good deal for those planning to visit a lot of the city’s attractions included in the pass.